fikesoft/Password/README.md

 ## Configuration

 Before running the application, you need to configure the database connection.
-Open the `config.js` file and update the database credentials accordingly.

 ## Usage

 1. Start the application: